 June 12 through 15 from 9 to 11 a.m.

 June 12 through 15 from 1 to 3 p.m.

 There will also be a session from 9 a.m. to noon on Friday, June 9, and Friday, June 16, for students with special needs.

 Become a volunteer!

 Safety Town would not be possible without the help of volunteers.
-If you are an adult and are interested in volunteering for this program, click here to fill out an application.
-If you are a high-school student and are interested in volunteering for this program, click here to fill out a student application.
+If you are a high-school student or adult interested in volunteering for this program, click here to apply online.